The Ideals of this Man with the White Mustache

 Encourage everyone to improve their health by eating less junk foods and getting more exercise so they are in condition to go outdoors and enjoy some of the recreational sports and activities that are good for them.
 A healthier population is generally happier and more productive – and more likely to care about the natural environment they are using and enjoying.

-Promote travel and tourism throughout Arizona to help improve all the local economies, which will add to the national and global economies, too.
-Provide information on unique and secluded locations that anyone can go see, with suggestions on places to eat and stay during a trip where small businesses will benefit as well as the big corporate chains.
+Promote travel and tourism throughout Arizona to help improve the state's economy, which adds to the national and global economies, too.
+Provide information on unique and secluded locations that Nature lovers can go see, with suggestions on places to eat and stay during a trip so local communities and businesses will benefit from the recreational activities of their visitors.

 Help establish a trend in both commercial and residential interior design to make using photographs of natural elements, either realistic or abstract, be the latest style in dιcor.
 Create a subconscious feeling in people that causes them to appreciate Nature and want to responsibly use and protect the environment.